webis-de/msmarco-llm-distillation/README.md

 # MS MARCO LLM Distillation

-This repository contains the code for the paper `A Systematic Investigation of Distilling Large Language Models into Cross-Encoders for Passage Re-ranking`.
+This repository contains the code for the paper [`A Systematic Investigation of Distilling Large Language Models into Cross-Encoders for Passage Re-ranking`](https://arxiv.org/abs/2405.07920).

 ## Usage

 We use the [`lightning-ir`](https://github.com/webis-de/lightning-ir) library for fine-tuning and running experiments.
 Follow the installation instructions from the repository to install the library.

 ## Model Zoo

-We provide two fine-tuned models and refer to the [lightning-ir](https://github.com/webis-de/lightning-ir) repository for details on how to use the models for inference.

 | Model Name                                                          | TREC DL 19/20 nDCG@10 (BM25) | TIREx nDCG@10 |
 | ------------------------------------------------------------------- | ---------------------------- | ------------- |